skellis46/slipbox/improvisation and the threshold of the self.md

 The person who has written extensively about the sense of self changing when dancing (and doing other high level skills) is Barbara Montero.
 And Montero does not think or believe that the self is lost while doing complex skills.
 Her book _Thought in Action_ [-@montero-2016-thought] is a reaction to the appealing (and seemingly uncontested) idea that thinking interferes with high-level performance.
 Related is idea that because expert activity appears effortless then it must also be unreflective.
-She refers to her "theory of effortful expertise" [@montero-2016-thought p.6].
+She refers to her 'theory of effortful expertise' [@montero-2016-thought p.6].

 > what is more often meant by the claim that expert action should be easy is that during a performance, an expert doesn't and shouldn't think much about what she is doing; rather, the expert acts intuitively and automatically. [@montero-2013-dancer p.304]